 Step 1: Analyse

 The quote mentions long-lasting sufferings, and the prompt seems to ask who suffers, and who is responsible.
-If you’ve been reading this guide in order, a lot of similar ideas from the last four essays might jump out here - I think that’s okay, because ideally you do get to a point where you can ‘recycle’ some of your quotes and ideas between essays (and the examiner won’t have read all your practice essays anyway!).
+If you’ve been reading this guide in order, a lot of similar ideas from the last four essays might jump out here - I think that’s okay, because ideally you do get to a point where you can ‘recycle’ some of your quotes and ideas between essays (and the examiner won’t have to read all your practice essays anyway!).

-While I’ll be doing a little bit of that here, I want the main take-away from this essay to be around framing.
+While I’ll be doing a little bit of recycling here, I want the main take-away point from this essay to be around framing.
 Even if you’re using similar ideas that you’ve already seen, the trick is to explain and frame your analysis in a way that answers every prompt specifically.
 This is best done through how you thread your arguments together, and how you make those links.
 We’ll get into this as we plan.

 Step 2: Brainstorm

 For now, let’s recap these ideas of suffering and responsibility.
 Hecuba and the Trojan women suffer, and they argue Helen is responsible - but Helen also suffers, and she argues that the gods are responsible.
 The gods, as we know, are insulated from suffering because of their divine and superhuman status.
-So are they the villains?
+So, are they the villains?